sudeshgama/employee-management-api/README.md

 ## Technologies Used

-- **NestJS**: A progressive Node.js framework for building efficient and scalable server-side applications.
+- **ExpressJs**: A Node.js framework for building efficient and scalable server-side applications.
 - **Prisma**: A modern ORM for database access and management.
 - **PostgreSQL**: A powerful, open-source relational database system.
 - **TypeScript**: A typed superset of JavaScript for better developer productivity.
-- **Swagger**: API documentation and testing.

 ---